 Regional President, USO West Region

-Bob Kurkjian is the Regional President of USO West and responsible for USO operations and fund development in California, Oregon, Washington, Idaho, Nevada, Arizona, Alaska, Utah and Montana.
-Joining the USO family in 2012 as President of Bob Hope USO in Southern California, Bob led a meteoric rise in programming and fund development in the eight counties served by Bob Hope USO.
-He championed the effort to fundraise, design and build four new centers, including a $10M relocation and expansion of the flagship USO center at LAX.
-The expanded services both on-base, in airports and in the community more than tripled the number of service interactions, as well as increasing donations by nearly ten-fold.
-In the past, Bob has worked for the Mayor of Los Angeles, the PricewaterhouseCoopers Non-Profit practice, CRDF Global, Conservation International and the National Governors Association.
+Bob Kurkjian is the President of USO West and responsible for USO operations and fund development in Alaska, Arizona, California, Idaho, Oregon, Montana, Nevada, Utah and Washington.
+Joining the USO family in 2012 as President of Bob Hope USO in Southern California, Bob led a meteoric rise in programing and fund development in the eight counties served by Bob Hope USO.
+He championed the effort to fundraise, design and build four new centers, including a $10 million relocation and expansion of the flagship USO center at Los Angeles International Airport (LAX).
+The expanded services both on base, in airports and in the community more than tripled the number of service interactions and resulted in a nearly tenfold increase in corporate and major gift revenue.
+In his current role, he has led the establishment of USO centers in the previously unserved states of Montana, Idaho and Utah, where a premier USO airport center will soon open at Salt Lake City International Airport (SLC).
+In the past, Bob has worked for the mayor of Los Angeles, the PricewaterhouseCoopers Non-Profit practice, CRDF Global, Conservation International and the National Governors Association.

 More from the USO

 The Coast Guard and National Guard Have Stepped Up in the Wake of Hurricane Ian; Here’s How the USO is Supporting Them Along the Way

 Hurricane Ian struck the Florida coast and left destruction in its wake.
 As Coast Guard and National Guard undertake the dangerous task of rescuing members of their own local communities, the USO has deployed a Mobile USO Vehicle to offer support to those working in hurricane relief.

 Service Members in Japan Connect to Home and Traditions by Celebrating National Hispanic Heritage Month with the USO